 Providence Curates: cultivating a transformative experiment

-The theme of our inaugural exhibition, scheduled for spring, 2023, is Curating Commemoration: marking space, making time, living with(in) memory.
+The theme of our inaugural exhibition, scheduled for Summer, 2023, in the WaterFire Arts Center in Providence, is Curating Commemoration: marking space, making time, living with(in) memory.
 Curating Commemoration affirms a vigorous connection between remembrance and the contemporary art/culture matrix.
 It will investigate the perpetuation of historical memory through form, also providing understanding of current memorializing practices.

-Natalie Cohen, Melaine Ferdinand-King and Joel Rosario Tapia, all Providence-based, have been chosen to develop separate exhibitions on the commemoration theme for 2023.
-The decision of a triadic model was made to highlight individual modes of curatorial activism as well as to underscore the meaning and distinction of curating itself.
+Melaine Ferdinand-King and Joel Rosario Tapia, both Providence-based, will develop separate, yet concurrent and complementary exhibitions on the commemoration theme for 2023.
+The decision of a concurrent exhibition model featuring two curators was made to highlight individual modes of curatorial activism as well as to underscore the meaning and distinction of curating itself.
 The simultaneous presentations offer both a unique opportunity for comparison and a heightened emphasis on the very nature of curatorial choice and the relativity of curatorial argument.